Plan ahead to stay safe

 Older adults

 Knowing what to do and who to contact in an emergency is important, especially when you may need help from people close by.
-Visit these websites to learn about making an emergency plan and steps older people can take to prepare for emergencies before they happen.
+Learn about making a plan and steps older people can take to prepare for emergencies before they happen.

 Pets

 Our pets are an important part of our lives.
-Make plans in advance for your pets in case of an emergency.
 Keep in mind that what’s best for you is usually what’s best for your pets.